zyqhpz/discord-bot-savemsg/README.md

 discord-bot-savemsg

-  Discord Bot to save message as a note in seperate channel within the same server.
+  Discord Bot to save message as a note in separate channel within the same server.